 Definition and types of gum disease

 Gum disease is an infection of the tissues that surround and support your teeth.
-It typically begins as gingivitis, characterized by red, swollen gums that may bleed during brushing or flossing.
+According to the American Dental Association, it typically begins as gingivitis, characterized by red, swollen gums that may bleed during brushing or flossing.

 If left untreated, it can advance to periodontitis, a more severe form that can lead to tooth loss and damage to the jawbone.
 The longer plaque and tartar remain on your teeth, the more harmful they become, ultimately creating deep pockets between the teeth and gums where bacteria thrive.